The Save the Cat Beat Sheet: How Universal Is It?

-Blake Snyder’s book Save the Cat! offers a blueprint for screenwriters on how to draft a successful film script.
-Drawing on his experience as a screenwriter in Hollywood, the book outlines a save the cat beat sheet that describes the different points and pacing in many winning films.
 Somewhat later, Jessica Brody transformed the insights into a craft book for novel writing called Save the Cat!
 Writes a Novel.
-Now, her book includes a similar beat sheet, and she categorises novels based on the underlying theme in the story.
-Examples include a rite-of-passage story, or a ‘buddy love’ account of two lovers or friends getting closer to one another.
+Her book includes a similar beat sheet, and she also categorises novels based on the underlying theme in the story.

 The idea behind the Save the Cat! beat sheet

-The phrase Save the Cat! is a reference to what you should do in the opening scenes of a novel so that the reader gets behind and wants to root for the protagonist.
-If this person has some incredibly dislikeable qualities then this scene is especially important.
-So, if a grumpy, stingy old man living alone goes downstairs and saves a cat stuck in the tree by his front porch, then we are more likely to take an interest in his story and see what happens next.
+If a grumpy, stingy old person living alone goes downstairs and saves a cat stuck in the tree by his front porch, then you are more likely to take an interest in their story and see what happens next.

 I won’t cover *every* part of the beat sheet here, but you should get the idea: